KimmyBeeW/stat-blog/_posts/2024-12-04-streamlit-disney-data-vis.md

 ### How to build a Streamlit app
 You can attach your github account to streamlit and deploy an app directly from there by signing up for the free [community cloud](https://streamlit.io/cloud) and signing in with your github account.
 Once you have an account, you can deploy an app by someone else, or initialize a new repo for your app, create a main.py file (or whatever you'd like to call it) and a requirements.txt file, and get to writing.
-If you're making one for yourself, you'll need to import the ```streamlit``` library, and probably a few others.
+If you're making one for yourself, you'll need to import the ```streamlit``` library, ```plotly``` for interactive plots, and probably a few others.
 My import list on main.py looked like this for this app:

 ```
 import streamlit as st